 Many modern electrical and electronic products incorporate rectifiers, which take a non-linear current from the power supply and set up repetitive waveforms with different harmonic components.

-The solution is to use an ABB Power Quality Filter (PQF), which has an unprecedented ability to greatly reduce from the network, perform smooth reactive compensation and balance loads to reduce neutral to earth voltages in fourwire systems.
+LV Active Harmonic Filters greatly reduce harmonics from the network, perform smooth reactive compensation and balance loads to reduce neutral to earth voltages in fourwire systems.

-It monitors the line current in real time and processes the measured harmonics as digital signals in a high power, multi digital signal processor-based system.
-The digital controller then generates pulse width modulator signals that inject harmonic currents with theopposite phase to the components that need to be filtered.
+LV AHF monitors the line current in real time and processes the measured harmonics as digital signals in a high power, multi digital signal processor-based system.
+The digital controller then generates pulse width modulator signals that inject harmonic currents with the opposite phase to the components that need to be filtered.
 The PQF also offers communication facilities, with options ranging from several digital I/O contacts to an optional Modbus RTU interface.